na-na-hi/renget/archive/8g2bpu.md

 [TOC]

 #Pending Requests
+1. Chespin riding atop Skiddo, using Wooper to shoot at an enemy Ice-Type, drive-by style.
 1. Booker, Chespin, and Minun's gardening Youtube channel (based on https://cloverguild.com/booru/post/414)
 1. Gus eating toast.
 Angrily.
 1. Bill and Gill dressed as Mario and Luigi